DieGit0/C-Language/README.md

-#C language CRUD
+#C language <br>
-This project implements a CRUD in C with reading, writing, searching, update and deleting records using a text file.
+This project implements a CRUD in C with reading, writing, searching, update and deleting records using a text file. <br>
+Structures, Pointers, File IO functions